MelbourneDeveloper/ChristianFindlay.com/site/_posts/2000-1-1-flutter-state-management-components.md

 flutter pub add listenable_future_builder
 ```

 This is a simple counter example that demonstrates how all the components interact with each other.
 This example has no `StatefulWidget`s and all of the business logic exists in the controller.
 The builder takes care of the widget rebuilds and the dependency manager takes care of creating the controller.
+You can read about `ListenableFutureBuilder` [here](https://pub.dev/packages/listenable_future_builder).

 ```dart
 import 'package:flutter/material.dart';